Barbara Rickles: Don Rickles Left His Wife Of Five Decades A Heartwarming Note Just Before His Death

 “Rickles looked at him and in a loud voice said, ‘Not now, Frank!
 Can’t you see I’m with somebody?’

 “As he wrote in Rickles’ Book, his 2007 memoir: ‘Everyone stopped talking.
 Everyone stared at us.
 Time stopped.
-And then, God bless him, Frank fell down laughing.’ “
+And then, God bless him, Frank fell down laughing.'”

 Barbara Rickles was always supportive of her husband’s work, even when it required long hours.
-Don told the New York Times that she helped him through the difficult shooting schedule for the movie Casino, which included a work day started at midnight and didn’t end until 2 p.m. on most days.
+Don told the New York Times that she helped him through the difficult shooting schedule for the movie Casino, which included a work day that started at midnight and didn’t end until 2 p.m. on most days.

 ”It was kind of horrendous,” Rickles says. ”But my wife saved my life.
 We’re very good friends besides our marriage.”